waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Puzzle Solutions
 - **Goldenrod Dept. Store Elevator:** The elevator is controlled by the panel at (3, 0).
 Interacting with the panel brings up a floor selection menu.
 After selecting a floor, you must walk onto the corresponding warp carpet to travel.
 The warp to B1F is at (1, 3) and the warp to 1F is at (2, 3).

+# Tile Mechanics
+- **DOOR**: A traversable warp tile leading into or out of a building.

+# Strategic Principles
+- **TRUST DATA OVER INTUITION:** My custom tools (especially pathfinders) analyze the raw game data, which is the absolute source of truth.
+My visual interpretation of the screen or my memory can be flawed.
+If a tool reports 'No path found' or provides contradictory information, I must treat its output as the discovery of a fact about the game state (e.g., a hidden wall, a flawed assumption), not as a bug in the tool itself.
+I must always verify my root assumptions against the game data before pursuing complex solutions.
+- **Puzzle State Changes:** Some puzzles, like the Goldenrod Dept. Store basement, may change their state based on triggers that are not immediately obvious, such as leaving and re-entering the area.
+If internal solutions fail, I must consider external actions as potential triggers.